 More information about Microsoft 365 Apps

-You can use Microsoft 365 Apps with supported versions of Exchange Server (Exchange Server 2013 or later) or SharePoint Server that are installed on-premises in your organization.
+You can use Microsoft 365 Apps with supported versions of Exchange Server or SharePoint Server that are installed on-premises in your organization.
 Or, if they're part of your Office 365 (or Microsoft 365) plan, you can use Microsoft 365 Apps with Exchange Online and SharePoint Online.

 Users can store the files they create with Microsoft 365 Apps on their local computers or elsewhere on your network, such as a SharePoint site.
 Office 365 (and Microsoft 365) also provides cloud-based file storage options.

 Microsoft 365 Apps isn't the same as the web versions of the Office applications.
 The web versions let users open and work with Word, Excel, PowerPoint, or OneNote documents in a web browser.
 The web versions of these Office applications are included with all Office 365 (and Microsoft 365) plans.

 Read the Microsoft 365 and Office 365 service descriptions to learn more about what's included in Office 365 (and Microsoft 365).